4 Playing The Game

 2. Execute First Action

 After paying the Tick Cost for their First Action, the Model attempts any Checks required for their Action and any results from success or failure take effect.
+The first Action must be resolved completely before the second Action is declared.

 3. Declare Second Action